Chocorean/authmod/README.md

 # Allow the user to register on the server
 /register email@example.com password

-# Tell to the user if authenticated
+# Tell to the user whether authenticated
 /logged
 ```